1trickPwnyta/exact-ferret/README.md

 # README #

 ### To-Do List ###
-* Figure out why the desktop label gets enabled when installing the new version.
-* Test these:
-    * Update the automatic update URL.
-    * Add the new update URL certificate to trust.

 ### How to Release a New Version ###
 1. Update the help file.